-Newhey Quarry is full of Calamities (fossil stems of giant, tree-like horsetails), bivalves, brachiopods, and, if you are very lucky, insects and fish remains.
+Newhey Quarry is full of Calamities (fossil stems of giant, tree-like horsetails), bivalves, and brachiopods.
 Some of the most interesting finds at this site are the superb trace fossils, including ripple marks, worm burrows and ‘fish marks’.

 ♦ Head towards Milnrow on the M62.